This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 After your surgery:

 - Your AUS will not be turned on for 6 to 8 weeks after surgery to let the area heal.
 After your Foley catheter is removed, you will leak urine.
-Caregivers will give you a pad to help absorb urine leaks until the AUS is turned on.
+Healthcare providers will give you a pad to help absorb urine leaks until the AUS is turned on.

 - Pain medicine may be given to decrease pain.
 Do not wait until the pain is severe before you ask for more medicine.